What You Need to Know about California’s Revocable Transfer on Death Deed

 explore Your Best estate planning Options

 There are many ways to create an estate plan and make sure your family is prepared for a future without you.
 Now that you’ve heard about this new method to transfer your home to a loved one, do you know if this is the best method for you?

 As with any major life decision, you should consult with a professional who can advise you on your best options.
-Our estate planning attorneys are ready to help.
+Amity Law Group's estate planning attorneys are ready to help.